TommyTran732/Kernel-Module-Blacklist/README.md

 - Follow the instructions above get the list of availble and necessary kernel modules on each of your system.
 - Put your data in the appropriate directories in `sample-data`.
-- Adjust the filter list in `kmod-filter-start` and `kmod-filter-all`.
-Kernel modules with a name starting with a string inside `kmod-filter-start` will be removed from the blacklist.
-Likewise, kernel modules with a name containing the a string inside `kmod-filter-all` will also be removed from the blacklist.
+- Adjust whitelist list in `kmod-whitelist-start` and `kmod-whitelist-all`.
+Kernel modules with a name starting with a string inside `kmod-whitelist-start` will be removed from the blacklist.
+Likewise, kernel modules with a name containing the a string inside `kmod-whitelist-all` will also be removed from the blacklist.
 - Run `generate-kmod-blacklist-aggregate`.
 The generated blacklist will be put in `etc/modprobe.d`.

 Alternatively, if you only want to generate a blacklist for 1 specific running system, you can use `generate-kmod-blacklist`.
-Note that this will not apply the whitelist in `kmod-filter-start` and `kmod-filter-all`.
+Note that this will not apply the whitelist in `kmod-whitelist-start` and `kmod-whitelist-all`.